zamanianlab/ZamanianLabDocs/docs/protocols/Molecular_Biology/RNAi_dsRNA_Synthesis/RNAi_dsRNA_Synthesis.md

 # dsRNA Generation for RNAi Experiments

 ## Methods

-**General Note**: Clone ~400-600 base pairs of gene target into pGEM-T. Use Primer3 to select primers for initial cloning efforts and add T7 overhangs to working primers (5′ TAATACGACTCACTATAGGG 3′).
+**General Note**: Clone ~400-600 base pairs of gene target into pGEM-T. Use Primer3 to select primers for initial cloning efforts and use BLAST to check for potential off-target effects.
+Add T7 overhangs to working primers (5′ TAATACGACTCACTATAGGG 3′).

 ### Adding T7 sites and scaling up the T7 template
 1. Assemble master mix according to table below: